Why do I need my own domain to send email?

 "Why do I need my own domain to send email?
 Can't I just my @gmail address?"

-In almost all cases, Gmail, Yahoo and AOL all issue a block whenever bulk email is sent from their domain.
+In almost all cases we've seen, those addresses can all issue a block whenever bulk email is sent from their domain.
 This is because the most important factor in email deliverability is domain reputation, and when you send mail from a Gmail account, you're actually using Gmail's reputation, not your own.
 Even if your provider does not currently block email, it is very likely that all email providers will do so in the near future.
 The best way forward is to create an email address at a domain that you own, so you can start building up your own domain reputation!

 Think of it this way... when you send something in the mail, a carrier (UPS, DHL, Post Office) transports it for you.
 But it's still coming from you, the carrier isn't just going to pick it up off the street and the recipient is more likely to accept a letter coming from someone they know.
 Email is a lot like that too.
 ConvertKit is the carrier, but it also depends on your sending reputation, and the domain email is how you build that trust.